-I was so excited to find this birth index because for the first time, I was finding my way back to a further generation, and with the surname Kilpatrick for Mabel’s mother being listed on her birth record, it was key to opening a way to the past.
+I was so excited to find this birth index because for the first time, I was finding my way back one further generation, with the surname Kilpatrick for Mabel’s mother being listed on her birth record; this was a key to opening my way to find the past.
 I was also interested in the name George, as this was my father’s middle name.
 Clearly he had been named in honour of his maternal grandfather.
-Researchers always look to the next generation with excitement when a mothers surname is included and I was quickly learning this thirst for these new clues.
-I spent quite a deal of time searching for the birth of Agnes Amelia Kilpatrick in the Australian birth records, and gave up to concentrate on the Wises.
+Researchers always look to the next generation with excitement when a mother’s surname is included and I was quickly learning this thirst for these new clues.
+I spent quite a deal of time searching for the birth of Agnes Amelia Kilpatrick in the Australian birth records and finding nothing, I gave up to concentrate on the Wises.
 A further chapter the Kilpatricks and Cranwills of Dublin will expand this part of our family history.

-It was interesting to see the birth of Ethel Wise, the youngest daughter of George and Agnes being born in Paddington.
-This was my latest clue, finding out when the Wises moved from Percydale to Sydney.
+I captured the birth record for Mabel’s brother Cyril Raymond Wise, known to the family as Kelly Wise, who was born in Percydale, a short distance from Avoca.
+It was interesting to see the birth of Ethel Wise, the youngest daughter of George and Agnes Wise being born in Paddington, Sydney.
+This was my latest clue, finding out when the Wises had moved from Percydale to Sydney.
 I now know that they must have gone via Wellington, New South Wales, where George started the Western Stores.
-I also noted the middle initial for George now.
+I also noted the middle initial “E” for George now.